How can systems designed to be neutral and fair still discriminate? What happens when algorithms are biased, and how can we fix these problems?

 What Constitutes Bias in Artificial Intelligence

 Bias in AI means AI makes unfair choices.
 This happens for many reasons.
 Like biased training data or bad algorithm design.
+Bias can manifest in various forms, leading to significant disparities in outcomes across different demographic groups, which is why it is critical to address these issues comprehensively.

 Common Sources of Algorithmic Discrimination

 Many things can cause AI to discriminate.
 Like how data is collected or how models are trained.
 Selection bias is a big one.
 It happens when data doesn’t truly represent the world.
+For instance, if an AI system is trained primarily on data from one demographic, it may perform poorly when applied to others, leading to skewed results and reinforcing existing inequalities.

 How Training Data Perpetuates Biased Outcomes